fylgja/site/src/getting-started/support.md

 You can that in many ways;

 * [Star the Fylgja repo on Github](https://github.com/fylgja/fylgja)
-* Spread the word on [Twitter](https://twitter.com/) or on your favorite social network with the hashtag #FylgjaCode.
+* Spread the word on [Twitter](https://twitter.com/) or on your favorite social network with the hashtag #FylgjaCSS.

 Making it easier for others to find Fylgja.